spryker/docker-sdk/docs/09-troubleshooting.md

 #### docker-sync cannot start

 **when**
-Running `docker-sync clean` returns an error similar to this:
+Running `docker-sync clean` returns an error similar to the following:
 ```bash
 docker: Error response from daemon: Conflict.
 The container name "/data-sync" is already in use by container "47dd708a7a7f9550390432289bd85fe0e4491b080748fcbba7ddb3331de2c7e7".
 You have to remove (or rename) that container to be able to reuse that name.
 ```